Mr R Griggs

 Year 7 – each form is taught science by 1 teacher for the equivalent of 3 double lessons a week.
 The course helps develop the scientific skills that are essential to all 3 sciences.

-Year 7 topics include: forces, particle theory, life, energy, acids, electricity, reproduction, Earth science, solutions and ecosystems.
-Astronomy is delivered partly as a library project to promote study and research skills.
+Year 7 topics include: forces, particle theory, life, energy, acids, electricity, reproduction, Earth science, solutions, ecosystems and astronomy.

 Years 8 and 9 – each of the forms has 1 double lesson a week of physics, taught by a specialist physics teacher.